-Our SDK encapsulates a VR editor capable of generating VR training scenarios following our modular Rapid Prototyping architecture.
+Our SDK encapsulates a VR editor capable of generating VR training scenarios following our modular Rapid Prototyping architecture based on storyboard, a visual representation of the VR simulation sequence, is split into discrete Action prototypes.

 We designed our system as a collection of authoring tools combining a visual scripting system and an embedded VR editor forming a bridge from product conceptualization to product realization and development in a reasonably fast manner without the fuss of complex programming and fixtures.
 MAGES SDK platform is designed for any programmer or doctor to make the development of various surgical scenarios rapid and simple.